United States Flag

 3. Cut shortening into flour mixture until it resembles coarse crumbs.

-4. Stir in water, about two tablespoons at a time, just until dough can be gathered together.
+4. Stir in water, about 2 tablespoons (30 ml) at a time, just until a dough can be gathered together.

-5. Knead dough a few times in the bowl, and then scrape out onto floured surface.
+5. Knead dough a few times in the bowl and then scrape it out onto a floured surface.

-6. Cut dough in quarters and then cut each quarter into thirds to make 12 equal portions.
+6. Divide dough into quarters and then cut each quarter into thirds to make 12 equal portions.

-8. Mix pumpkin, 2 eggs, 1 cup sugar, 1 teaspoon salt, cinnamon, ginger, and cloves in a large bowl until smooth.
+8. Place pumpkin, two eggs, remaining 1 cup (200 g) sugar, remaining 1 teaspoon (6 g) salt, cinnamon, ginger, and cloves in a large bowl, mixing until well combined.

-9. On floured surface roll each dough ball into a thin circle about 6 inches across.
+9. Roll out each dough ball on a floured surface into a thin circle about 6 inches (15 cm) in diameter.

-10. Spoon about ⅓ cup filling into center of dough circle.
+10. Spoon about ⅓ cup (80 g) of filling into the center of each dough circle.

-11. Fold dough over filling to make a half moon-shaped pie, crimping edges of crust together with fork, leaving fork line impressions in dough.
+11. Fold dough over the filling to make a half moon-shaped pie and crimp the edges together using the tines of a fork.

 Subscribe Now!